SDR vs BDR: Build High-Performance Sales Teams in 2026

 Is AI replacing SDRs and BDRs?

 Not entirely.
-AI handles research, drafting, and initial engagement.
-Humans are still essential for complex conversations, relationship building, and nuanced qualification.
+Email-based outbound SDRs are 95%+ replaceable by AI agents.
+But humans remain essential for complex conversations, relationship building, and nuanced qualification.
 The trend is fewer reps doing more with AI assistance.
+One human with AI tools handles what 2-3 traditional reps did.

 Can one person do both SDR and BDR work?